 The Temple anesthesiology residency offers both advanced entry and categorical positions.
-The program which originally began with 24 residents is currently expanding to 44 posts.
+The program which began with 24 residents currently trains 44 future Anesthesiologists.
 As residents progress from the intern year through CA-3 year, they receive progressive levels of responsibility.
 Our goal is to have each resident develop sound clinical judgment and technical skills.
 Following is a general overview of what each year of the program offers, outlining the distribution and description of rotations among the training years.

 Clinical Base Training

 Clinical Anesthesia - 1 Year

 The CA-1 year begins with an eight-week orientation period during which residents are introduced to their new roles in the operating room.
 Resident and Faculty preceptors guide you through your first eight weeks in the operating rooms, and formal didactic sessions provide basic instruction in preanesthetic evaluation, preparation of the operating room for an anesthetic, and the conduct of and recovery from anesthesia.

 During the CA-1 year, residents are primarily assigned to non-subspecialty anesthesia cases (orthopedics, general surgery, gynecology, plastic surgery, ENT, oral surgery).
 As residents progress, they will be assigned more complex patients having more complex surgical procedures.
-Several subspeciality areas may be introduced during CA-1 year are critical care medicine, obstetric anesthesia, pre-anesthetic assessment clinic, and cardiac anesthesia (for approximately 75% of the CA-1 class), and post-anesthesia care unit.
+Several subspeciality areas may be introduced during CA-1 year such as critical care medicine, pre-anesthetic assessment clinic, cardiac anesthesia, regional anesthesia, obstetric anesthesia, and post-anesthesia care unit.
 Early exposure to subspecialty rotations will be based on resident interest and training suitability.
-At this point in their career, opt to pursue the clinical scientist track.
+At this point in their training, residents may also opt to pursue the clinical scientist track.

 Clinical Anesthesia - 2 Year

 The CA-2 year is devoted largely to the subspecialties of anesthesia practice.
 Residents have rotations in cardiac anesthesia, acute pain, critical care, neurosurgical anesthesia, pain management, pediatric anesthesia, regional anesthesia, and more advanced non-subspecialty anesthesia, including anesthesia for bariatric surgery and burn surgery.